GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/solutions.md

-# Media # [TITLE] Entertainment on Google Cloud
+# Media & Entertainment on Google Cloud

 ## Introduction

-Welcome to the coach's guide for The IoT Hack of the Century gHack.
+Welcome to the coach's guide for Media & Entertainment on Google Cloud gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 Remember that this hack includes a optional [lecture presentation](resources/lecture.pdf) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.